camptocamp/oapi-poc/tutorial/howto.md

   - https://poc.meteoschweiz-poc.swisstopo.cloud/root/collections/ad2b1452-9f3c-4137-9822-9758298bc025/items?station_name=Bantiger (OAFeat)
 - Get all observations of the parameter `pp0qnhh0` for all stations at the `datetime` 2022-07-17T00:00:00Z:
   - https://poc.meteoschweiz-poc.swisstopo.cloud/root/collections/ad2b1452-9f3c-4137-9822-9758298bc025/items?datetime=2022-07-17T00:00:00Z&param_short=pp0qnhh0 (OAFeat)

+## Working with the STAC Browser

+## Working with the STAC API Browser Plugin in QGIS

+## Working with the OAFeat interface in QGIS

+## Working with the command line